 Common Prescription Medication Classes

-Some studies, including one published in the American Journal of Drug and Alcohol Abuse, didn’t find a connection between drug potency and overdose.
-But it’s easy to understand why taking a powerful pill might be considered just a little bit more dangerous.
-There are more active ingredients involved, and more damage to the brain might result, and that might make very strong addictions or deaths due to addiction all the more likely.
+It’s easy to understand why taking a powerful pill might be considered just a little bit more dangerous than a less powerful pill.
+There are more active ingredients involved in a very potent medication, and more damage to the brain might result, and that might make very strong addictions or deaths due to addiction all the more likely.